 It’s common for nonbinary and/or transgender people to adopt a new name, pronouns and appearance that affirm their identity and ease dysphoria, according to the American Psychiatric Association.

-It’s respectful and supportive to use a person’s preferred pronouns
+It’s respectful and supportive to use a person’s identified pronouns

 Nonbinary people often use gender-neutral pronouns, and while they vary by person, they/them pronouns are common.
 “Using a person’s identified pronouns is a simple, clear-cut way to indicate respect and support of their identity, and doing so can help alleviate additional dysphoria and distress for that person,” Owen continues.